DarkAssassin23/HTTP_Server/README.md

 ## Using the Client Script
 As mentioned in the [About](#about) section, this repo contains a client script.
-The script is a python script which will randomly select from a series of possible HTTP requests to send to the server.
+The script is a Python script that will randomly select from a series of possible HTTP requests to send to the server.
 Before you run the script, make sure the `HOST` matches the IP address of your server, and the `PORT` also matches the port your server is running on.